 “We’re thrilled to be able to offer cage-free, Certified Humane eggs to our students and other Dining guests,” says Daryl Ansel, food and beverage director, UCLA Dining Services.
 “It was a bit of a challenge to find a company that could provide the quantity and quality of eggs that meet our standards, but we did.
 With the volume of eggs we use each year, this is a significant way to incorporate sustainable practices into our operations and provide a product that many students have been asking for.”

 One of those students is Lalena Gieser, secretary-elect of the campus organization Bruins for Animals!
 Says Gieser, “Though Bruins for Animals! clearly encourages veganism in terms of diet and lifestyle to minimize animal cruelty, we realize that it is not practical to expect all residents at UCLA to go vegan or vegetarian, and thus cage-free eggs are a huge step in the direction toward cruelty-free.
 It’s heartwarming to see how an institution like UCLA is heading in this direction.”

 About UCLA Dining Services

 UCLA Dining Services is a department of UCLA Housing & Hospitality Services.
-It operates four residential restaurants and three take-away eateries in the UCLA’s on-campus housing area.
+It operates four residential restaurants and four take-away eateries in the UCLA’s on-campus housing area.
 A staff of approximately 500 team members provides food service to more than 9,500 student-residents plus staff, faculty, and campus visitors.

 For more information about UCLA Dining Services or this particular news item, please contact Christine Kubo Loh, Communications, UCLA Housing & Hospitality Services.